2026 SCHEDULE

 • Coronation Cup and £25 voucher for the highest number of points (excluding dahlia and fuchsia classes)

-• Floral Cup for the points runner-up (excluding dahlia and fuchsia classes)
+• Floral Cup for the points runner-up (excl. dahlia and fuchsia classes)

-• Sir John Parson Cup for the highest number of points in Dahlia classes
+• Sir John Parson Cup for highest number of points in dahlia classes

 • K Mossman Cup for the best exhibit and £10 voucher